bossmc/joker/index.markdown

 ---
 layout: layout
-title: Joker -- Wildcards for Ruby
+title: Joker -- Wildcards (a.k.a.
+Glob Patterns) for Ruby
 ---

 # Joker #